Embed Code

 Composite image showing the global distribution of photosynthesis, including both oceanic phytoplankton and terrestrial vegetation.
 Dark red and blue-green indicate regions of high photosynthetic activity in the ocean and on land, respectively.

 While the details may differ between species, the process always begins when light energy is absorbed by the reaction centers, proteins that contain photosynthetic pigments or chromophores.
-In plants, these pigments are chlorophylls (a porphyrin derivative that absorbs the red and blue spectrums of light, thus reflecting green) held inside chloroplasts, abundant in leaf cells.
-In bacteria, they are embedded in the plasma membrane.
+In plants, these pigments are chlorophylls (a porphyrin derivative that absorbs the red and blue spectra of light, thus reflecting green) held inside chloroplasts, abundant in leaf cells.
+In cyanobacteria, they are embedded in the plasma membrane.
 In these light-dependent reactions, some energy is used to strip electrons from suitable substances, such as water, producing oxygen gas.
 The hydrogen freed by the splitting of water is used in the creation of two important molecules that participate in energetic processes: reduced nicotinamide adenine dinucleotide phosphate (NADPH) and ATP.

 In plants, algae, and cyanobacteria, sugars are synthesized by a subsequent sequence of light-independent reactions called the Calvin cycle.
 In this process, atmospheric carbon dioxide is incorporated into already existing organic compounds, such as ribulose bisphosphate (RuBP).
 Using the ATP and NADPH produced by the light-dependent reactions, the resulting compounds are then reduced and removed to form further carbohydrates, such as glucose.
 In other bacteria, different mechanisms like the reverse Krebs cycle are used to achieve the same end.